 - Rebecca Tomasis

-- 7 min read
+- 8 min read

-Your LinkedIn banner is the first thing visitors see when they land on your profile and it’s an often-overlooked opportunity to make a strong, lasting impression.
+Your LinkedIn banner is the first thing visitors see when they land on your profile, and it’s an often-overlooked opportunity to make a strong, lasting impression.
 Whether you're showcasing your personal brand, representing a business or simply trying to put your best foot forward, a well-designed LinkedIn banner with thoughtful graphic design can speak volumes.

-This article will spotlight creative ideas, outline what every effective LinkedIn banner should include and address common questions to help you design a banner that supports your personal marketing strategy and takes your LinkedIn profile to the next level.
+This article will spotlight creative ideas, outline what every effective LinkedIn banner should include, and address common questions to help you design a banner that supports your personal marketing strategy and takes your LinkedIn profile to the next level.

-17 LinkedIn banner ideas
+17 LinkedIn banner ideas and examples

-01. Show yourself at work to convey passion and expertise
+01. Show your passion at work

-A banner showing you in action can immediately communicate your dedication to your craft.
+A banner showing you in action can communicate your dedication to your craft.
 Whether it’s a candid shot of you brainstorming in a meeting, enthusiastically working on a project or immersed in your passion, these images can humanize your profile and make your work feel tangible.

 Learn how to edit photos effectively to create captivating visuals that enhance your professional profile.

-02. Celebrate accomplishments to showcase your dedication
+02. Celebrate accomplishments

 Your LinkedIn banner can act as a virtual trophy shelf.
 Include snapshots or visuals of award ceremonies, certifications or completed projects.
 This serves as a quick highlight reel of your achievements.

 For example, say you’ve won a regional award for your work.
 Pair an image of the award itself with a subtle overlay of text describing what the award was for.
-This way, anyone viewing your profile will know you’re accomplished without needing to dig through the rest of your profile sections.
+This way, anyone viewing your profile will know you’re accomplished, without needing to dig through the rest of your profile sections.

-03. Use intriguing visuals to spark curiosity
+03. Use visuals to spark curiosity

 An eye-catching design or intriguing visual element can make your LinkedIn banner memorable.
 Try using optical illusions, abstract art or unique photography that reflects your industry or personal brand.